meilisearch/engine-team/resources/experimental-feature.md

 Users must explicitly enable experimental features with a CLI flag.
 Experimental features will always be disabled by default.

-For instance `--experimental-disable-soft-delete` or `--experimental-multi-index-search`.
+Example CLI flags: `--experimental-disable-soft-delete`, `--experimental-multi-index-search`.

 ⚠️ To ensure the users understand the feature is experimental, the flag needs to have the `experimental` prefix.